neurodance/teams-ai/teams.md/docs/main/welcome.md

 ---
 sidebar_position: 0
-summary: Welcome guide to Teams AI Library v2, covering the quickstart process and how to build agents and applications for Microsoft Teams.
+summary: Welcome guide to Teams SDK, covering the quickstart process and how to build agents and applications for Microsoft Teams.
 llms: ignore
 ---

 # 👋 Welcome

-Teams AI Library v2 is a suite of packages used to develop on Microsoft Teams.
+Teams SDK is a suite of packages used to develop on Microsoft Teams.
 Rebuilt from the ground up with improved developer experience in mind, it's never been easier to build powerful agents and applications for the hundreds of millions Microsoft Teams users.

 ## Quickstart